 · Linda Wilcox, a housekeeper, described the Ramseys, upon finding a flood in their home, Patsy panicking, and John as controlled but “furious,” so filled with “rage” that his eyes “almost changed color.”

 · The duct tape roll and any remainder of the cord used were never found in the Ramsey mansion.
 A footprint one foot from the body made in concrete dust from a High-Tec brand boot could not be linked to any shoe in the house.
-The 4.5 inch stick used in the ligature strangulation came from one of Mrs. Ramsey’s paintbrushes found among her art supplies in the basement.
+The 4.5 inch stick used in the ligature strangulation came from one of Mrs. Ramsey’s paintbrushes.
+Similar to how the "ransom" notepad and pen were used and then put away, part of the rest of the broken paintbrush was found in the basement among Patsy's art supplies.

 · Four fibers on the duct tape have been linked to the red and black jacket that Patsy wore the night before.
-When Patsy greeted officers at 6 a.m. she was wearing the same jacket she had just worn to the Christmas party.
+When Patsy greeted an officer at 5:55 a.m. she was wearing the same jacket she had just worn to the Christmas party and her make-up was still on and her hair was still done.
 Patsy maintains that she dressed that morning prior to finding out that JonBenet was missing.
 Yet it took the police months to get the clothing the Ramseys were wearing the night before, just as it took months to get their credit card bills and phone records.

 · Prosecutors often fail to convict parents who murder a child, because most people cannot even imagine committing such a crime.
 Sadly, however, Susan Smith drowned her two young boys, just as thousands of parents have murdered their own children, and countless fathers have molested their daughters.Such brutality does happen, and society’s mindset disregarding such behavior results in more victims.